I can do all this through him who gives me strength.

 Philippians 4:13

-The whole-day safety driving training that Jewel and I attended on 23 May, courtesy of the company we are working with, is called “Drive to Survive.”
+The whole-day safety driving training that Jewel and I attended together with our workmates on 23 May, courtesy of the company we work with, is called “Drive to Survive.”

 Many of us might have experienced this when somebody suddenly crosses the road, and you must break suddenly.
 The one-day “Drive to Survive” training built up our confidence in what cars (with ABS technology) can do to avoid hitting a barrier, which could mean saving lives, property, and pockets.